convincedcoder/convincedcoder.github.io-source/_posts/2019-02-16-Trunk-based-development.md

 ## Some good practices when applying Trunk Based Development

-- Quick reviews: Developers try to get their code reviewed as soon as possible.
+- *Quick reviews*: Developers try to get their code reviewed as soon as possible.
-- Chasing HEAD: Developers try to stay up to date with changes to the trunk.
+- *Chasing HEAD*: Developers try to stay up to date with changes to the trunk.
-- Shared nothing: Developers run the build locally before pushing their code, typically including integration and functional tests talking to real databases etc. This means individual developers must be able to run the application and all its dependencies locally, without depending on resources shared with others.
+- *Shared nothing*: Developers run the build locally before pushing their code, typically including integration and functional tests talking to real databases etc. This means individual developers must be able to run the application and all its dependencies locally, without depending on resources shared with others.
-- Facilitating commits: Developers sometimes chop up their work into multiple smaller commits in order to make their changes easier for their teammates to adjust to.
+- *Facilitating commits*: Developers sometimes chop up their work into multiple smaller commits in order to make their changes easier for their teammates to adjust to.
 For example, when building a feature entails introducing a new dependency, this dependency could be introduced separately through a new commit that the developer explicitly notifies the team of.
-- Thin Vertical Slices: Stories or tasks from the backlog can ideally be implemented completely by a single developer or pair of developers in a short amount of time and small number of commits.
+- *Thin Vertical Slices*: Stories or tasks from the backlog can ideally be implemented completely by a single developer or pair of developers in a short amount of time and small number of commits.
 They cut across the whole stack and they do not need to be passed around between developers with specialized knowledge in order to get completed.

 ## Resources